AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-transfer.md

 As business responsibilities change, you might need to transfer the ownership of your existing Commerce account to a new owner or to another email address.
 This transfer requires a change to the primary user email associated with the account.

 The following information describes the process for transferring a Commerce (MAGEID) account.
-It does not include changes for cloud account (cloud project) ownership.
+It does not include changes for Cloud account (Cloud project or New Relic) ownership.
 For more information about cloud project access, see [Manage user access](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html) in the _Commerce on Cloud Infrastructure Guide_.

 ## Identify your transfer type